nikki2666/demo/README.md

 # demo
-this is an demo repository
+This is an demo repository